 A testicular ultrasound is usually done

 by an ultrasound technologist.
-It is done in an ultrasound room in a doctor's
+It is done at a doctor's

 office or hospital.

-You will need to remove all your clothes from
+Before the test, you will need to take off all your clothes from

-the waist down and put on a gown before the test.
+the waist down.
+You will put on a gown.
 You will be asked to lie on

-your back on a padded examination table.
+your back on a padded table.
 Folded towels will be used to cover

 the penis and lift the scrotum.
 A gel (such as K-Y Jelly) will be spread on

-your scrotum for the transducer.
-The transducer is pressed against your skin
+your scrotum.
+This is used for the transducer, which is pressed against your skin

 and moved across your scrotum many times.